 5. No refund or prorated tuition is made for late arrival or early departure.

-6. Camp Alleghany reserves the right to use photographs of our campers for promotional purposes.
+6. Camp Alleghany reserves the right to use photographs and videos of our campers for promotional purposes.

 7. Medical attention from camp medical staff is included in tuition.
 This does not include the cost of prescription medicines, special doctor services, or hospital care.